By: Vivian Nuñez

 I convinced myself that because nothing would ever bring my loved ones back that nothing but that would ever make these days easier for me.
 Turns out, I was wrong.
 There’s lots you can do to cushion the weight of these days so that they don’t annihilate you.

 I’m the first to know that sleep as a command is never easily followed.
 I can lay in bed for hours with ruminating thoughts if I let myself.
 It’s okay to turn to calming tricks to help you prioritize sleep before, during, and after hard days.
 I’ve learned it’s about consistency and minimizing factors that could distract.
-Set your phone far away, take a Vital Proteins Sleep Collagen Shot, put on your softest PJs, dabble lavender on the inside of your wrists, listen to calming music — do whatever you would do if you needed to put yourself down for a necessary nap and do it again and again until you’ve found the tricks that will help your body rest.
+Set your phone far away, take a sleep drink in Vital Proteins Sleep Collagen Shot, put on your softest PJs, dabble lavender on the inside of your wrists, listen to calming music — do whatever you would do if you needed to put yourself down for a necessary nap and do it again and again until you’ve found the tricks that will help your body rest.